Freddie Lyons, Head of Energy Markets at Zeigo

 Freddie is an experienced energy price analyst, having previously worked as an energy consultant at Argus Media.
 Zeigo was acquired by Schneider Electric in January of 2022.

+Corporates looking to sign PPAs can find both operational and new build projects on the Zeigo platform.
 If you are interested in a demo of the digital procurement platform, fill in the contact form below.